waliens/multitask-dipath/README.md

 ## Building a multi-task architecture

-> For an example, see the `examples/multi_task_train.py` file.
+> For an example, see the [`examples/multi_task_train.py`](https://github.com/waliens/multitask-dipath/blob/master/examples/multi_task_train.py) file.

 Several steps for building the architecture:

 1. define a `DatasetFolder`/`ImageFolder` for each of your individual dataset,
-2. instantiate a `MultiImageFolders` object with all your dataset objects
+2. instantiate a `MultiImageFolders` object with all your dataset objects,
 3. instantiate a `MultiHead` PyTorch module by passing it the `MultiImageFolders` from step 2.
-The module will use the information of the tasks in order to build the multi-task architecture
+The module will use the information of the tasks in order to build the multi-task architecture.